qinyanjuidavid/SaveONE-life/README.md

 > According to the United Nations, one out of five children live in extreme poverty, and the negative effects of poverty and deprivation in the early years have ramifications that can last a lifetime.
 With SaveOne-Life, donors can be able to explore and donate to orphanages that are facing extreme poverty.
 Some of the items that can be donated to reduce poverty include; clothings, better housing, beddings, etc.

 > ### Quality Education
-> To protect the well-being of children and ensure they have access to continued learning, the SaveOne-Life android application enables donors to search for orphanages and donate learning materials such as books, pens and building of classes.
+> To protect the well-being of children and ensure they have access to continued learning, the SaveOne-Life android application enables donors to search for orphanages and donate learning materials such as books, pens, among others.

 > ### Zero-Hunger
 ## Licences